jabberjabberjabber/ImageIndexer/README.md

 5. Monitor the progress in the output area of the GUI.

-## Other language
+## Languages

-To make Image Indexer fully compatible with other languages (French for instance) follow these steps:
+It is sometimes possible to get keywords or captions in a language besides English.
+You will need to modify the instruction and uncheck some keyword options.
+To do this:

-1. Into Image Indexer GUI, go to Settings then "Edit Instructions":
+1. In the GUI, click on "Settings" and then "Edit Instructions":
-   - Into the prompt, replace "Use ENGLISH only" by "Use FRENCH only"
+   - Replace ENGLISH in the instructions with the name of a different language

-2. Into Keyword Corrections:
+2. In Keyword Corrections:
    - Uncheck "Depluralize keywords"
    - Uncheck "Only Latin characters"